aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/managing-textbox/replace-tag-with-text-in-a-textbox-inside-the-worksheet/_index.md

 ---

 ## **Possible Usage Scenarios**
-Text boxes can have tags which can be replaced with some text at run time to configure them according to the requirement.
-Tags can be some labels enclosed in angle brackets '<' and '>'.
+Text boxes can have tags which can be replaced with some text at runtime to configure them according to requirements.
+Tags are labels enclosed in angle brackets '<' and '>'.
 There can be multiple tags within a single textbox.

 ## **Sample Code**
-Following sample code replaces tags TAG_1 and TAG_2 with some text say 'ys' and '1'.
-Sample file for testing below code can be downloaded from the following link:
+The following sample code replaces tags TAG_1 and TAG_2 with some text, say 'ys' and '1'.
+A sample file for testing the code below can be downloaded from the following link:

 [sampleReplaceTagWithText.xlsx](79527942.xlsx)